 Home-made weed and grass killer

-Apply homemade weed killers on a calm sunny day with a temperature above 85oF.
+Apply homemade weed killers on a calm sunny day with temperatures above 85oF.
 Sunlight speeds up the reaction.

 Remember to pull and remove dead weeds using a shovel after applying homemade killers.
 Then, replant the resulting spots to prevent them from regrowing.